Join our campaign to make Goa the first rabies-free state in India!

-You'll be based in lovely Salcete, in Southern Goa, working in teams across assigned wards to achieve the 70% vaccination coverage needed to create herd immunity.
+You'll be based in the coastal district of Bardez, in the north-western part of Goa, working in teams across assigned wards to achieve the 70% vaccination coverage needed to create herd immunity.
 You will be trained to use our state-of the art epidemiological Mission Rabies App, used to collect vital vaccination and dog population data and ensure that our work is scientifically robust.
 Working alongside an experienced local team, you'll see beyond the tourist beaches and use your skills at the heart of communities.

 Please contact us for rates should you wish to stay for the full four weeks on the programme.